edoardocostantinidev/mora/README.md

 ## Why mora?

 I always faced myself with tasks that needed to perform some kind of action (sending an email, notify a client, process stuff) but in delayed manner.
 I would often use `cron` like libraries and tools to achieve this kind of tasks, but I don't like this kind of approach, to me it doesn't seem "scalable".
-I recently join [Prima](https://www.prima.it) and as an on-boarding project I decided to give it a shot.
+I recently join [Prima](https://www.prima.it) and as an on-boarding project I decided to give a shot at building a distributed scheduler.

 ## How mora?